 - i.
 Surface parking lots within the neighborhood shall be located behind proposed structures in order to maintain a consistent street wall.
-Surface parking lots shall not be located in the front or side yard of any new structure.
+Surface parking lots shall not be located in the front yard of any new structure.
+A corner lot is considered to have two front yards.
 In the event that a use is large enough to occupy an entire block, eliminating the opportunity for hidden parking, the lot shall be screened from public streets, public open spaces, and buildings that front the parking lot according to the standards of the landscape design section 4.6(b) herein. - ii.
-The minimum number of required parking spaces shall be in accordance with UDO Table VII.5: Off-Street Parking Space Requirements. - iii.
-Vegetated swales, permeable paving, or other best management practice (BMP) shall be used to partially or wholly detain stormwater runoff and filter toxins. - iv.
-Refer to section 4.6(b) for parking lot interior landscaping requirements.
+The minimum number of required parking spaces shall be in accordance with UDO Table VII.5: Off-Street Parking Space Requirements. - Vegetated swales, permeable paving, or other best management practice (BMP) shall be used to partially or wholly detain stormwater runoff and filter toxins, c.
+Parking Structures d.
+Joint (Shared) Off-Street Parking Facilities

-v.
-Parking areas shall be hard surfaced and internally drained.
+- iv.
+Refer to section 4.6(b) for parking lot interior landscaping requirements. - Parking areas shall be hard surfaced and internally drained.
 Stone or gravel shall not be permitted as a parking surface.
 Pervious pavement (shown in the adjacent photo) and individual pavers shall be permitted.